 Pool chemicals, temperature variations and ultraviolet light slowly break down the pool cover fabric over time.
 Look for; cracks, peeling, or the scrim showing on the cover.
 These are weak spots on the cover where water may be seeping through the surface.

 The Scrim is the strength of the cover, it is a white fibrous material in the cover itself, if you can see this white material it means that the top half of the cover has deteriorated through wear and tear.
 Once you can see this material, your cover will no longer be considered a true "safety cover".

 Color Rubbing Off

 If you notice that when you touch the cover, the color appears to be coming off and onto your hands, it is getting close to time to replace your fabric.
-When this happens the top layer of the cover is detierating and will soon begin to show scrim and allow water to seap through, meaning the strength of the cover is failing and will no longer be considered a safety cover.
+When this happens the top layer of the cover is deteriorating and will soon begin to show scrim and allow water to seap through, meaning the strength of the cover is failing and will no longer be considered a safety cover.

 Problems with Sewn Webbing

 A good indicator that it is time to replace is if there are issues with any sewn webbing.
-If you notice that there are missing stitches or bunched webbing, it could mean that the webbing is failing, and could potentially cause a massive problem, if the problem presets for long enough the entire cover could break away from the webbing and fall into the pool.
+If you notice that there are missing stitches or bunched webbing, it could mean that the webbing is failing, and could potentially cause a massive problem, if the problem persists for long enough the entire cover could break away from the webbing and fall into the pool.